Undergraduate Application Procedures

 • California residents and graduates of California high schools will be eligible for admission by earning a 2.50 or greater "a-g" GPA.

-The California State University (CSU) no longer uses ACT/SAT examinations in determining admission eligibility for all CSU campuses.
-Submitted test scores by admitted students would be considered only for purposes of student placement in Math or English courses.
+The California State University (CSU) has permanently discontinued the use of ACT/SAT examinations in determining admission eligibility Submitted test scores by admitted students would be considered only for purposes of student placement in Math or English courses.

 Honors Courses